 Twigg, Elspeth, Mick Cooper, Chris Evans, Elizabeth S. Freire, John Mellor-Clark, Barry McInnes, and Michael Barkham.
 2016.
 ‘Acceptability, Reliability, Referential Distributions, and Sensitivity to Change of the YP-CORE Outcome Measure: Replication and Refinement’.
 Child and Adolescent Mental Health 21 (2): 115–23. doi:10.1111/camh.12128.

-Download the English language PDF of the YP-CORE using link below, for other languages, read on further below.
+Download the English language PDF of the YP-CORE, for other languages, read on further below.